 Contact Agency workers who have Children in the resource home for input before matching another Child for non-emergency referrals.

-Hold Resource Families who are non-white, have capacity available for siblings, or have another notable quality open for the Children that meet that the profile.
+Hold Resource Families who are non-white, have capacity available for siblings, are LGBTQ affirming, or have another notable quality open for the Children that meet that the profile.

 Involve youth, when age and developmentally appropriate, in the matching process.